MordechaiCharlap/Workouteer/README.md

 some sort of achievements/winnings in weekly competitions

 - Achievements
   - “First” - winning one week
   - “Streak” - winnning 4 weeks in a row
   - “Popular” - Have 10 friends (maybe with levels I, II, III, IV, V 5, 10, 30, 50, 100 friends)
   -

 ### Calendar

-See your previous and planned workouts
+See your previous and Future workouts

 ### Explore